J. J. McCarthy: 2024 season

+McCarthy was selected by the Minnesota Vikings 10th overall in the 2024 NFL draft.
+He was the fifth of six quarterbacks taken in the first round, tied with the 1983 draft for the most in NFL history.
+On July 19, 2024 the Vikings signed a four-year, fully-guaranteed contract worth $21.85 million that included a $12.71 million signing bonus and a fifth-year team option.

 McCarthy was named the backup to Sam Darnold to open training camp.
-Following the preseason opener against the Las Vegas Raiders, where McCarthy threw two touchdowns, he reported soreness in practice and was found to have fully torn his meniscus in his right knee.
+Following the preseason opener against the Las Vegas Raiders, where McCarthy threw two touchdowns and an interception, he reported soreness in practice and was found to have fully torn his meniscus in his right knee.
 McCarthy underwent surgery to repair it and was placed on injured reserve, becoming the first quarterback selected in the first round to miss his entire rookie season due to injury.

 2025 season

 After Sam Darnold signed with the Seattle Seahawks in free agency, McCarthy was named the Vikings' starter heading into the 2025 season.

-McCarthy's made his NFL debut in the season opener against the division rival Chicago Bears and led the Vikings back from an 11-point fourth quarter deficit by throwing for two touchdowns and rushing for a third to win on the road 27–24.
+McCarthy made his NFL debut in the season opener against the division rival Chicago Bears and led the Vikings back from an 11-point fourth quarter deficit by throwing for two touchdowns and rushing for a third to win on the road 27–24.
 McCarthy was named NFC Offensive Player of the Week for his performance.
 McCarthy became the first quarterback in NFL history to score three fourth-quarter touchdowns in his NFL debut, the first Vikings quarterback to throw multiple touchdowns in an NFL debut since Fran Tarkenton did so in the team's inaugural season in 1961, and the first quarterback to overcome a fourth quarter deficit of at least 10 points in an NFL debut since Hall of Famer Steve Young did it with the Tampa Bay Buccaneers in 1985.
 McCarthy was also the first quarterback to post a passing touchdown and a rushing touchdown in his debut since Cam Newton in 2011.
 In the next game against the Atlanta Falcons, he threw for 158 yards and two interceptions during the 22–6 loss.
 Following the game, it was revealed that McCarthy suffered a high ankle sprain, causing him to miss the next five games.

 McCarthy returned from injury in time for the Week 9 matchup against the Detroit Lions, in which he had 143 passing yards, two touchdowns, and an interception to go along with 12 rushing yards and a touchdown during the 27–24 road victory.
+On November 28, 2025, McCarthy was ruled out against the Seattle Seahawks due to a concussion.
+McCarthy returned in Week 14, a 31-0 shutout victory over the Washington Commanders.
+In Week 16's matchup against the New York Giants, McCarthy suffered a small hairline fracture in his throwing hand and subsequently missed the Week 17 matchup against the Detroit Lions.